kolomietsvv/Notebook/README.md

 The application allows to store, add, update and delete notes in notebook.

+Application was builded in Microsoft Visual Studio 2013.

 To build the solution you need to execute command 'Update-Package -Reinstall -ProjectName Notebook.PL.WebAPI' in package manager console.

 You can change the path of notebook file in \Notebook\Notebook.PL.WebAPI\Web.config file in